Leicester Tigers: Colours

 Tigers' very first kit was black with white shorts and black socks, with the club's crest in the centre of the chest.
 From 1884 to 1887, the club played in chocolate and yellow shirts, likely giving rise to the club's nickname, white shorts and black socks before experimenting with claret and French grey horizontal stripes between 1887 and 1891.

 The first use of the scarlet, green and white was on 3 October 1891 against Wolverton at Belgrave Cricket & Cycle Ground.
 However, for the 1891–92 season, the pattern was vertical stripes.
 It was not until 1895 that the now-traditional scarlet, green and white horizontal stripes were introduced to the jersey, paired with black shorts and socks until 1906.
 The Tigers then played three season between 1906 and 1909 in white shirts with navy shorts, the first two seasons with a leaping tiger logo on the left breast before reverting to a scarlet, green and white striped jersey, while retaining the navy shorts.
 This new kit layout lasted until 1947 when the navy shorts were swapped for white.

 The Tigers kit and colours did not materially change between 1947 and 1999, only slight variations in the sizes of the stripes, the addition of a manufacturer's logo in 1975, a sponsor in 1988 and in 1991 the addition of the club crest for the first time since 1908.

 In 1999, the Tigers switched to a darker green and have played in a variety of kit designs since.

-The Tigers' current kit was launched on 11 September 2019 and features Leicester's traditional green, red and white stripes.
-On 4 July 2016 it was announced that Holland and Barrett would be the main shirt sponsors, a deal that was extended on 12 August 2019; other sponsors are Breedon Aggregates who take a patch on the collarbone, Global Payments who take a box above the players' number, Mattioli Woods who take the back of the shirt above the player's name and Stihl who take a patch on the sleeve; LeoVegas take a patch on the shorts.

 Summary of kit manufacturers and sponsors

+Rivalries

+Tigers' main rivals are Northampton Saints, the East Midlands Derby has taken place between the two clubs for over 130 years, and Bath, a rivalry that developed in the 1980s and 1990s when both sides were fighting at the top of the English game.

+Tigers also developed a rivalry with Wasps in the mid-2000s when they faced each other in 3 major finals over the course of 4 seasons, with Wasps winning all three.
+Historically Tigers had a strong local rivalry with Coventry from the 1880s until the 1990s, after which the sides did not face each other until 2025.

+Twice annually, Tigers face Gloucester for the Slater Cup, named in honour of Ed Slater a former player for both sides who was diagnosed in 2022 with motor neurone disease.
+Prior to the cup being awarded Leicester and Gloucester had faced each other over 200 times since the 1890s.